brucemack/kc1fsz-rc1/README.md

 The hardware is on two boards.
 The radio interface board is on the left and the digital control board is on the right.
-The digital control board is mostly a Pico Pi2.
+The digital control board is mostly a Pico Pi 2.
+(To avoid any confusion: the Pico is an ARM Cortex-M33 microcontroller.
+This _is not_ a Linux system like you'd find on a full a Raspberry Pi single-board computer).

 ![Controller](docs/boards.jpg)